The Clipper City Rail Trail –

 The original phase of the bike path runs from the MBTA Commuter Rail Station over to Cashman Park, a picturesque spot on the Merrrimack River.
 Construction has extend the path through the South End neighborhood of Newburyport down to the river so that folks can experience even more of Newburyport via the Clipper City Rail Trail.
 The last phase of the project is slated to connect the two ends providing folks a safe connection across the Rt.
 1 traffic circle.
 Whether your ready for serious exercise or a leisurely stroll with the dog, this local bike path is a wonderful place for all to enjoy.

 Along your bike route stop and experience exciting Newburyport destinations such as the Newburyport Art Association and the Custom House Maritime Museum.
-If you work up an appetite, stop at one of the many restaurants along the way such as Metzy’s Cantina right next to the Newburyport Commuter Rail Station or Andiamo Restaurant & Bar on your way to Cashman Park.
+If you work up an appetite, stop at one of the many restaurants along the way such as Metzy’s Cantina right next to the Newburyport Commuter Rail Station or Sea Level Oyster Bar to enjoy beautiful water views as you pass through downtown.